DrDos0016/museum-of-zzt/README.md

 These are the images used for the ZZTer comics section of the site.

-Using wget to obtain these images (from project_root/comic): `wget -m -np -nH -R "index.html*" "https://museumofzzt.com/static/comic/"`
+Using wget to obtain these images (from the project root): `wget -m -np -nH -R "index.html*" "https://museumofzzt.com/static/comic/"`

 ### Zeta